Want to help out or contribute?

 2. Add median and interquartile range (IQR) to the summarise() function, by adding it to the end of list(mean = mean, sd = sd), after the second sd.
 Note, IQR should look like iqr = IQR since we want the output columns to have a lowercase for the column names.

-3. Run tar_outdated() and tar_visnetwork() in the Console (or by using the Command Palette Ctrl-Shift-P, then “targets outdated” or “targets visualize”).
+3. Run tar_outdated() and tar_visnetwork() in the Console (or by using the Command Palette Ctrl-Shift-P, then “targets outdated” or “targets visual”).
 What does it show?

-5. Run tar_make() in the Console (or Ctrl-Shift-P, then “targets run”, selecting the “background” option).
+5. Run tar_make() in the Console or with the Palette (Ctrl-Shift-P, then type “targets run”).
 Re-check for outdated targets and visualize the network again.

-6. Open up the Git interface and commit the changes to the Git history.
+6. Open up the Git interface and commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

 Click for a potential solution.
 Only click if you are struggling or are out of time.